Mike James (rugby union)

-James retired from playing in 2008 and returned to Vancouver, where he was appointed as head coach of Burnaby Lake Rugby Club.
+James retired from playing in 2007 and returned to Vancouver, where he was appointed as head coach of Burnaby Lake Rugby Club.
 He coached his old club for just over two seasons.

-He has since served as coach of the BC Bears and served 6 years on the BC Rugby Board of Directors.
+He has since served as coach of the BC Bears and then served 6 years on the BC Rugby Board of Directors.
+In recent years, he has been inducted into the BC Rugby Hall of Fame and Rugby Canada Hall of Fame as player.

-He is now a successful Mortgage Broker based in North Vancouver, BC.
+He is now a successful Mortgage Broker based in Vancouver, BC.
+Michael resides with his wife, Kelly and their two young children in South Delta, BC.